Are All Aquatic Plants Bad?

 American Pondweed

 Pond owners often perceive any type of aquatic growth as unwelcome.
 However, there are several aquatic plants that are favorable to the health of a pond.
 Whether it is considered a desirable “plant” or an invasive “weed” is often determined by the size and depth of the pond.
-This is because both desirable and undesirable plants tend to grow in shallow water.
+This is because both desirable and undesirable plants tend to flourish best in shallow water.
 If you have a small, shallow pond, your desirable plants can potentially take over the entire pond in a single growing season.
-On the other hand, if your pond has adequate depth, most aquatic vegetation will limit its growth to those areas around the shoreline.
+On the other hand, if your pond has adequate depth, most aquatic vegetation will limit its growth to those areas around the shoreline or littoral zone.
 There are 3 major categories of aquatic plants: Emergent, Submersed, and Floating.

 Emergent aquatic plants – most are beneficial

-Submersed aquatic plants – keep them under control
+Submersed aquatic plants – keep them managed in most cases

-Submersed plants are almost always considered undesirable in small ponds.
-These plants are rooted and rise to the water surface, but usually do not break it.
+Submersed plants are generally considered undesirable in small ponds.; however, they can be very beneficial in moderation on larger ponds.
+These plants are rooted and rise to the water surface but usually do not break it.
 The depth to which submersed plants can grow is determined by water clarity and degree of sunlight penetration.
-Submersed plants interfere with angling and can clog fountains, aerators, and irrigation pumps.
+In very shallow ponds, submersed plants can interfere with angling and clog fountains, aerators, and irrigation pumps.
 If quality fishing is of high priority, excessive submersed weeds can encourage poor growth of both bass and forage species.
 Submersed plants are especially a concern during the heat of the summer.
-Too much growth reduces nighttime oxygen levels and can result in fish kills.
-A general rule of thumb is that any more than 20% coverage of submersed plant growth is detrimental to a pond.
+Too much growth lowers nighttime oxygen levels and can result in fish kills.
+A general rule of thumb is that more than 25% coverage of submersed plant growth is detrimental to any pond or lake.
 The most common submersed plants in the Dallas/Fort Worth area are bushy pondweed, coontail, watermilfoil, and sago pondweed.

 Water Primrose